This animal is not on exhibit in the habitats. It is one of our Animal Ambassadors and is used in public and school programs.

 Where do Skunks live?

-Striped Skunk are found in many habitats, including open woodlands, grasslands, and suburban areas.
+Striped Skunks are found in many habitats, including open woodlands, grasslands, and suburban areas.

-They range extends from Southern Canada, across the U.S, and into northern Mexico
+Their range extends from Southern Canada, across the U.S, and into northern Mexico.

 Are Skunks endangered?

-Skunks are extremely common and widespread; they have no special status.
+Skunks are extremely common and widespread; they have no special wildlife conservation status.

 Your contribution helps provide my food, toys, and medical care.
 I’ll stay at the museum, and you’ll get a photo of me and a certificate as reminders of your generosity.
 Check out our adoption section and see all of our adoption levels.